eclipse-archived/ceylon-lang.org/_data/events/2015-03-javaland.md

 location: 'Brühl, DE'
 effective_date: 20150325
 ---
-We are coming to JavaOne
+We are coming to JavaLand

 ### Ceylon from Here to Infinity: The Big Picture and What’s Coming